mjsorencio31-cpu/SamplePythonActivities/README.md

 ## How to run the code

-You will be asked to input x1, y1, x2, and y2, and after you input, it gives you the answer.
+You will be asked to input x1, y1, x2, and y2, and after you input, and it gives you the answer.